ufrn-concprog/deadlock-example/README.md

 ![Build](https://img.shields.io/badge/build-manual-lightgrey)
 [![Docs](https://img.shields.io/badge/docs-Javadoc-green)](./doc/index.html)

-An educational repository demonstrating deadlocks in Java multithreading, and how to detect them.
+An educational repository demonstrating deadlocks in Java multithreading and how to detect them.
 The learning objectives are:

 - Understand what a deadlock is in concurrent programming.
 - See a minimal reproducible example of two threads competing for resources.